This webpage contains affiliate links. See more details here.

 The highlight of this Roman food tour might be sitting down at a restaurant for some real Roman pasta - we're talking cacio e pepe and carbonara.
 You'll even learn about guanciale, the secret ingredient that makes these pasta dishes special.
 And yes, there's more wine!

-What makes Gourmetaly's Rome walking food tour worth every penny?
+What makes Gourmetaly's walking food tour in Rome worth every penny?
 The portions are generous, and the guides are super friendly and engaging.
 Just a warning - if you're vegan, this might not be the tour for you.
 We can't wait to try this tour ourselves and share our honest thoughts with you!

 👉 Grab your spot on Gourmetaly Rome food tour!